-Auditors

-The AGM appoints auditors for the Parent Company each year.
-The AGM held on 10 September 2021 appointed Deloitte the auditors of the company, with Johan Telander as Auditor in Charge.
+Auditors The AGM appoints auditors for the Parent Company each year.
+The AGM held on 9 September 2022 appointed Deloitte the auditors of the company, with Johan Telander as Auditor in Charge.
 Johan Telander is an Authorised Public Accountant at Deloitte.
-Deloitte was elected up to the 2022 AGM.

-Composition of the Board and attendance during the financial year 1

-MEMBER 2,3 ELECTED INDEPENDENT 5, BOARD MEET- INGS AUDIT COMMITTEE PEOPLE COMMITTEE NOMINATION COMMITTEE

-KENNETH BENGTSSON 2013 Yes 13/13 4 4/4 4 2/2

-MENGMENG DU 2020 Yes 12/13

-MATHIAS HAID 7 2015 Yes 5 /No 6 11/13 3/4

-PATRIK HOFBAUER 2020 Yes 13/13 4/4

-HÅKAN LUNDSTEDT 2018 Yes 10/13 5/7

-ANNE THORSTVEDT SJÖBERG 2017 Yes 13/13

-CHARLOTTE STRÖMBERG 2017 Yes 13/13 7/7

-GÖRAN SUNDSTRÖM 7 2014 Yes 5 /No 6 13/13 7/7 4 2/2

-1The trade-union organisations have had four representatives on the Board.
-For further information on Board members, see pages 74-75.
-The work of the Board and its committees is described on page 71.

-2 For information on date of birth, work experience, directorships and shareholdings, see pages 74-75.

-3Remuneration of Board members is stated in Note 6, see page 95.

-4Chairman.
+Deloitte was elected up to the 2023 AGM.
+Composition of the Board and attendance during the financial year 1 NOTES MEMBER 2,3 ELECTED INDEPENDENT 5, BOARD MEET- INGS AUDIT COMMITTEE PEOPLE COMMITTEE NOMINATION COMMITTEE KENNETH BENGTSSON 4 2013 Yes 17/17 5/5 3/3 MENGMENG DU 2020 Yes 17/17 MATHIAS HAID 7 2015 Yes 5 /No 6 17/17 4/5 PATRIK HOFBAUER 2020 Yes 17/17 5/5 HÅKAN LUNDSTEDT 2018 Yes 15/17 5/7 ANNE THORSTVEDT SJÖBERG 2017 Yes 17/17 CHARLOTTE STRÖMBERG 2017 Yes 16/17 6/7 GÖRAN SUNDSTRÖM 7 2014 Yes 5 /No 6 17/17 7/7 4 1The trade-union organisations have had four representatives on the Board.
+For further information on Board members, see pages 31-32.
+The work of the Board and its Committees is Payment for audit engagements in the Group in the past three years totalled 2.0 MSEK, 1.7 MSEK and 2.0 MSEK, respectively.
+Payment for other assignments in the past three years totalled 0.3 MSEK, 0.2 MSEK and 0.2 MSEK, respectively.
+Work in addition to auditing relates primarily to issues pertaining to consultation on tax issues and IFRS accounting rules.
+The independent position of the auditors is ensured firstly by the internal policies of the auditing firm and secondly by the Board's guidelines indicating what engagements the auditing firm may undertake in addition to auditing.
+Board of Directors Clas Ohlson's shareholders elect the Board of Directors annually at the AGM.
+The Board comprises eight members, who are elected by the AGM.
+In addition to these members, the Board includes two representatives and two deputies for the trade-union organisations in the company.
+These individuals are elected by their own organisations.
+The Board fulfils the independence requirement of the Code.
+All members, with the exception of Mathias Haid and Göran Sundström, are deemed independent in relation to the company, Group management and major shareholders.
+Clas Ohlson strives, over time, towards diversity on the Board meaning an equal distribution of men and women on the Board.
+Gender distribution on the Board among the members elected by the AGM in the past financial year was five men (62.5 per cent) and three women (37.5 per cent).
+In the preceding year, the corresponding distribution was five men (62.5 per cent) and three women (37.5 per cent).
+All of the Board members were re-elected at the 2022 AGM.
+2 For information on date of birth, work experience, directorships and shareholdings, see pages 31-32.
+3Remuneration of Board members is stated in Note 6, see page 52.

 5 Independent in relation to the company and Group Management according to the Swedish Corporate Governance Code.
 6 Independent in relation to major shareholders of the company according to the Swedish Corporate Governance Code.

-Representative of or major shareholder, see page 132.
+7Representative of or major shareholder, see page 101.